-Here’s how our jobs-to-be-done methodology works in practice.
-By focusing on the job-to-be-done, it becomes possible, for the first time, to know all the customer’s needs and determine which are unmet.
+Here’s how our Jobs-to-be-Done methodology works in practice.
+In a nutshell, by focusing on the job-to-be-done, it becomes possible, for the first time, to know all the customer’s needs and determine which are unmet.
 It turns out that when customers are executing a job, they have a set of metrics in mind that define the successful execution of that job.
-These metrics (or desired outcomes) can be captured as actionable customer need statements that replace the customer inputs companies ordinarily capture and use to create new products.
+These metrics (or desired outcomes) can be captured as actionable customer need statements that replace the customer inputs companies ordinarily capture to create new products.
 We have discovered that customers typically use between 50 and 150 distinct outcome statements to describe the successful execution of any job.
 These metrics are uniquely structured statements that describe how customers measure value.
 They are the perfect input into a process that is aimed at creating valued products and services.

-The ramifications of jobs-to-be-done theory do not stop here.
+The ramifications of Jobs-to-be-Done (JTBD) Theory do not stop here.

 Define your markets around the job-to-be-done.
-While most companies tend to define a market around a product, technology or a solution, when applying jobs-to-be-done theory, a market is defined as a job executor and the job that executor is trying to get done.
-For example, “parents” (the job executor) trying to “pass life lessons to their children” (the job to be done) is a market.
-Defining a market this way opens the door to a different type of market analysis, as the goal becomes analyzing the job to discover where parents struggle to get the job done, rather than analyzing the products they use for that purpose.
+While most companies tend to define a market around a product, technology or a solution, when applying Jobs-to-be-Done Theory, a market is defined as a job executor and the job that executor is trying to get done.
+For example, 'parents' (the job executor) trying to 'pass life lessons to their children' (the job-to-be-done) is a market.
+Defining the market this way opens the door to a different type of market analysis, as the goal becomes analyzing the job to discover where parents struggle to get their job done - rather than just analyzing the products they already use for that purpose.

 Design a business around a job-to-be-done.
 Rather than designing a business around a product that is certain to become obsolete, companies should design a business around the job-to-be-done.
 This way the company will always be focused on creating the solutions that will get the job done best.
 This will result in longevity, as the company will be more likely to disrupt itself.

 Focus R&D and M&A efforts on getting a customer job done better.
 Companies invest lots of cash in R&D and M&A efforts, but those investments rarely pay off.
 Why?
-Because the investments often times are not made to help customers get a job done better.
-Jobs-to-be-done theory tells us that this is the main reason such investments should be made.
+Because often times the investments are not made to help customers get a job done better.
+JTBD Theory tells us that this is the main reason such investments should be made.

-Let jobs-to-be-done theory guide your future.
+Let JTBD Theory guide your future.
 What products will win in the future?
 The products that help customers get the job done better.
 Knowing where customers struggle today to execute the job-to-be-done indicates what a product has to do in the future to win in the marketplace.
-Jobs-to-be-done theory predicts what products will win in the future.
+JTBD Theory predicts what products will win in the future.